 In the recent case (R v.
 Imperial Tobacco Ltd.) the Court was faced with a lawsuit by British Columbia seeking to recover health care costs for tobacco related illnesses.
 In the course of defending the lawsuit the tobacco companies issued Third Party Pleadings against the Government of Canada pleading that if they are held liable to the Government of BC the Federal Government should indemnify the Tobacco Companies for damages payable.
 The Government of Canada brought an application to dismiss the Third Party Pleadings.

-This Court has reiterated the test on many occasions.
+The Supreme Court of Canada granted the application and dismissed the Third Party Pleadings.
+In doing so the Court provided the following legal framework for Pleading strike applications: This Court has reiterated the test on many occasions.
 A claim will only be struck if it is plain and obvious, assuming the facts pleaded to be true, that the pleading discloses no reasonable cause of action… Another way of putting the test is that the claim has no reasonable prospect of success.
 Where a reasonable prospect of success exists, the matter should be allowed to proceed to trial…

 The power to strike out claims that have no reasonable prospect of success is a valuable housekeeping measure essential to effective and fair litigation.
 It unclutters the proceedings, weeding out the hopeless claims and ensuring that those that have some chance of success go on to trial.